 Editor’s note: Sheriff Scott Jones and D.A.
-Anne Marie Schubert are fighting strict donation limits for 2022 election
+Anne Marie Schubert are losing their fight against strict donation limits for 2022 election

-Sacramento County Sheriff Scott Jones and District Attorney Anne Marie Schubert aren’t on the ballot until 2022.
-But they’re already angling to make sure they can raise and spend enough campaign cash if they seek to stay in office.
+Sacramento County Sheriff Scott Jones and District Attorney Anne Marie Schubert wouldn’t appear on the ballot until 2022.
+But they’re angling to make sure they can raise and spend enough campaign cash if they seek to stay in office.

-UPDATE: On Tuesday, after public calls for more time to give input, the Board of Supervisors voted 5-0 to delay until Nov.
-17 a vote on an ordinance requested by Jones and Schubert that would set a limit of $25,000 per person or organization for each primary, election or runoff, and a contribution limit of $12,500 in years without elections.
+UPDATE: On Dec.
+8, however, the Board of Supervisors rejected a proposed ordinance requested by Jones and Schubert to set a limit of $25,000 per person or organization for each primary, election or runoff, and a contribution limit of $12,500 in years without elections.

-During an earlier discussion Oct.
-6, Supervisor Don Nottoli highlighted that one person could give as much $87,500 over a four-year election cycle, while supervisors Sue Frost and Susan Peters voiced support for the ordinance.
-Tuesday, Frost argued that lower limits lead to more “dark money” from independent expenditure committees that is more difficult to track.
-Peters agreed.
+During a discussion Oct.
+6, Nottoli highlighted that one person could give as much $87,500 over a four-year election cycle, while supervisors Sue Frost and Susan Peters voiced support for the ordinance.

 On Oct.
 6, Schubert told supervisors that she doesn’t like asking for money, but running a campaign, telling voters about her and correcting the record is expensive in a major county.
 She said she never thought she would have to raise $673,000 to first win election in 2010, or $939,000 when she won re-election in 2018.